adesam111/samueladeyanju/publications.md

 1. Adeyanju, S., Bulkan, J., Onyekwelu J. C., Peterson St-Laurent, G., Kozak, R., Sunderland, T., Stimm, B. (2022).
 Drivers of biodiversity conservation in sacred groves: A comparative study of three sacred groves in South-west Nigeria.
 International Journal of the Commons, 16(1), 94–107.
 DOI: <a href="http://doi.org/10.5334/ijc.1143=" target="blank">http://doi.org/10.5334/ijc.1143</a>

 2. Adeyanju, S., Adesuyi, O., Offiah, C., Fasalejo, O., Ogunlade, B. (2022).
 Where are the foresters?
 The influx of forestry graduates to non-forestry jobs in Nigeria.
-XV World Forest Congress, 2022.
+XV World Forestry Congress, 2022.
 Seoul, Korea. <a href="https://www.researchgate.net/publication/360194133_Where_are_the_foresters_The_influx_of_forestry_graduates_to_non-forestry_jobs_in_Nigeria=" target="blank">PDF</a>.

   3. Adeyanju, S., Ajilore, O., Ogunlalu, O., Onatunji, A., & Mogaji, E. (2022).
 Innovating in the Face of the COVID-19 Pandemic: Case Studies from Nigerian Universities.
 In: Chan, R., Glass, C., Bista, K. (eds) Coronavirus (COVID-19) and Global Higher Education: Opportunities and Challenges.
 STAR Scholar Book Series, 104-120. <a href="https://ojed.org/index.php/gsm/article/view/2823/1567=" target="blank">PDF</a>.